-At the end of the six month active time period, the Immediate Supervisor meets with the employee and Informs the employee of the inactive status of the oral reminder, and commends the employee for improved performance.
+At the end of the six-month active time period, the immediate supervisor meets with the employee, informs the employee of the inactive status of the oral reminder and commends the employee for improved performance.
 The supervisor notes the inactive status on the Employee's Performance Record sheet.
 The original memo should be removed from the supervisor's operating file and be returned to the employee.
-A copy shall also be forwarded to the Regional/Department Human Resources Office.